MR No. 2017 – 44

 It also makes clear that should the FMA see evidence of trading that has been undertaken for the purpose of moving the BKBM or another rate, the FMA will take appropriate and proportionate action.

 There has been significant publicity around misconduct relating to various global benchmarks such as LIBOR and EURIBOR in recent years.
 In 2014, the FMA analysed a sample of trading and other data relating to BKBM between 2013 and 2014.

-The FMA has conducted further targeted enquiries into specific conduct since then, but have found no evidence of systemic trading in bank bills that was not for legitimate purposes.
-However the FMA will continue to engage with banks and overseas regulators on this topic.
+The FMA has conducted further targeted enquiries into specific conduct since then, but has found no evidence of systemic trading in bank bills that was not for legitimate purposes.
+However, the FMA will continue to engage with banks and overseas regulators on this topic.